Free access to select questions

 Most of our physician users who have successfully passed state that they studied for between 3-8 months before the ABPN psychiatry board exam date.
 Those who studied for 6 months or more had the highest success rates, and those who studied less than 2 months had the lowest.
 Also, those who used the psychiatry question bank no less than every other day, even for short periods, are most likely to pass the psychiatry boards.

 Topics that psychiatrists found most difficult on the boards included questions on defense mechanisms, psychotherapy and historically significant psychotherapists, managing antidepressant overdoses, treatment of neuropsychiatric disorders, pervasive developmental disorders, treatment of various substance abuse disorders, somatoform disorders, factitious disorders, and personality disorders.
 Ethics also was thought to be difficult and sometimes “tricky”, ethical situations surrounding patient relationships and medication dispensation or refills without seeing the patient in person are commonly tested.

 So, take your time, review many psychiatry exam questions, practice on video and written vignettes, and you are likely to pass easily!

-The IPMA is accredited by the ACCME to provide continuing medical education for physicians.
-The Interstate Postgraduate Medical Association designates this Internet Enduring Material for a maximum of 40 AMA PRA Category 1 Credit(s)™.
+BoardVitals is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.
+BoardVitals designates this Internet Enduring Material for a maximum of 40 AMA PRA Category 1™ Credit(s).
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.
 Further Psychiatry CME info found here.